 Types of Pest Control Methods

-Insecticides are a type of pesticide, and are used to target and kill specific insects, like wasp spray, ant killer and snail bait.
-These include broad spectrum insecticide as well.
+Insecticides are a type of pesticide and are used to target and kill specific insects, like wasp spray, ant killer, and snail bait.
+These include broad-spectrum insecticides as well.

-Spinosad is an insecticide that is highly toxic to insects, but safe for most everything else.
+A spinosad is a type of insecticide that is very toxic to insects, but safe for most everything else.

-A spinosad is a “a mixture of two chemicals called spinosyn A and spinosyn D” and are used to help control a variety of insects and pests like fruit flies, ants, mosquitoes, thrips, and leafminers.
+Spinosad is “a mixture of two chemicals called spinosyn A and spinosyn D” and are used to help control a variety of insects and pests like fruit flies, ants, mosquitoes, thrips, and leafminers.

 Pyrethrin is a kind of insecticide that comes from flowers.
-Because of its natural origin, it is safe to use on a vegetable garden and edible plants.
+Because it is a natural product, it is generally safe to use in a garden and on edible plants.
 Pyrethrin is great for killing ants, aphids, caterpillars, fleas, and wasps.

 Organic Insecticides (Botanical)

-These are kinds of best insecticides and natural targeted insecticides that are not harmful to humans or the environment.
-Because you are trying to keep pests off of the food you’re growing to eat, this is a natural choice for many (no pun intended).
+These are kind of best insecticides and natural targeted insecticides that are not harmful to humans or the environment.
+Because you are trying to keep pests off of the food you’re growing to eat, this is a natural choice for many (pun intended).

 Getting the Best Results

-There are a lot of great organic options with non-toxic active ingredient and they’re easy to use as garden insect killers and deterrents.
+There are a lot of great organic options with non-toxic active ingredients and they’re easy to use as garden insect killers and deterrents.